whoisbma/Code-2-SP16/week-01/README.md

 2. **If you need an HTML intro, do this: [HTML & CSS intro](https://www.codecademy.com/learn/web)**

 3. **Go back to an old sketch you've done in Processing, and try to convert it to run in P5.js.** Search through the P5.js site for help.
 There are lots of guides on this very topic.
+Try a bouncing ball, try arrays, try for loops to make patterns!

 4. **Edit this wiki page to add your name and github username and github.io site: [https://github.com/whoisbma/Code-2-SP16/wiki/Usernames](https://github.com/whoisbma/Code-2-SP16/wiki/Usernames)** - this is so I can find you and your code.